-Feel free to search our website, in particular at our Crew Member Declaration.
-It saves a lot of heartaches later.
+Feel free to search our website, in particular for our Crew Advice Form.
+It saves a lot of heartache and headaches later.

 "Having regularly used international customs and immigration throughout the world as crew for 20-years, this remains an ‘unqualified research and observation article’.